-In the Matter of Declaring) A State of Emergency within) Marion County)
+A State of Emergency Marion County

-RESOLUTION
+RESOLUTIO

-This matter came before the Board of Commissioners at an emergency meeting on, in the emergency situation created by
+This matter came before emergency situation of ore the Board of Commissioners a reated by t an emergency meeting on

 WHEREAS,

-(Date/time of occurrence; cause of incident) ;and
+ice; cause of incident) ;and

-(Date/time of occurrence, cause of incluent)
+•

+(Specify location of inc ,

 WHEREAS,

-;and

-(Specify location of incident and effects)

-WHEREAS,

-and:

-(Specify location of incident and effects) ,
+(Specify location of inc cident and effects) ;and

-WHEREAS, the following conditions,exist in the i mpact area.
+WHEREAS, the follow ing conditions, exist in the impact area.

-WHEREAS, the county ECC has been implemented and emergency service responders are
+y ECC has been implemented and • •

-BE IT RESOLVED that the Board of Commissioners, under the emergency powers gran 401.305, declares that a State of Emergency exists within Marion County due to the far resources have been exhausted.
-Further, Marion County's Office of Emergency Managemedirected to take all necessary steps authorized by law to secure the persons and property of Marion County.
-State assistance is requested immediately and includes the following: ct that local ent is hereby
+BE IT RESOLVED the 401.305, declares the resources have been directed to take all ne of Marion County.
+State nat the Board of Commissioners, at a State of Emergency exists exhausted.
+Further, Marion Coucessary steps authorized by law tate assistance is requested immed under the emergency powers within Marion County due to nty's Office of Emergency Man so secure the persons and propliately and includes the followin s granted by ORS the fact that local agement is hereby perty of the citizens

-Dated at Salem, Oregon, this day of
+Dated at Salem Oreg on, this day of

-MARION COUNTY BOARD OF COMMISSIONERS
+zatos at calom, crog MARION COUNTY BOARD

 Chairperson Commissioner Commissioner